INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 $ pip install --editable .
 ```

 The `--editable` flag tells `pip` to install in editable mode, meaning that you can continue developing your package on your computer as you test it.
+Note, you will often see the short option `-e`.

 Then, in a Python shell or Jupyter Notebook, import your package and call the (single) function: